Satyendra1307/Satyendra1307/README.md

 - 👋 Hi, I’m @Satyendra.
-- 👀 I’m interested in ... python programming.
+- 👀 I’m interested in ...
+MERN Developer.
 - 🌱 I’m currently learning ... online platforms.
 - 💞️ I’m looking to collaborate on ...
 Project.
 - 📫 How to reach me ... from linkdin.